 The course begins with an overview of the learning objectives, the need for SwSS, and a description of the relationship between system safety and SwSS.
 After a discussion of directives, documents, policies and regulations related to SwSS, the course provides detailed instruction on the SwSS process, including a variety analyses and tools.
 The instruction concludes with planning details for a SwSS program; hazard identification and tracking; risk assessment, risk reduction, and risk acceptance as applicable to SwSS.
 In keeping with APT’s commitment to excellence, recent updates to the course include modules titled “Programmable Logic Devices,” “Model-Based Software Safety” and “The Future of Software System Safety.”
 The course runs Tuesday thru Thursday from 8:30am to 5:00pm each day, with breaks provided in the morning, afternoon, and for lunch.

 APT also conducts training classes at customer locations for clients who request them.
-Contact Megan Stroud at 256.327.3373 or email@example.com for information regarding availability.
+Contact Melissa Emery at 256.327.3373 or email@example.com for information regarding availability.

 In accordance with ANSI/IACET 1-2018 Standard for Continuing Education and Training: